vinoja98/Sinhala-Songs-Search-Engine/README.md

 This project is to build a Text Corpus and a Search Application

 ## Introduction
-The search engine will be developed to search *Sinhala songs in the new pop genre*.
+The search engine will be developed to search about *Sinhala songs in the new pop genre*.
 The seach engine will be developed using the **ElasticSearch** framework.

 ## Building Corpus
 Attributes mentioned below will be available in the dataset.